 I've been doing the "Just Sweat" workouts with my daughter in the mornings.
 It's been a key way to deepen our relationship with each other through fitness and faceless, animated mannequins grooving to pop songs.

-I've been enjoying my daily mommy-daughter sweat for nearly two weeks.
+I've been enjoying these daily mommy–daughter sweats for nearly two weeks.
 Two weeks.
 I assumed I'd get better at anticipating the game's moves by now.

-This morning was no different—I struggled to remember to glance down at the prompts show which move is on deck—and failed.
-The steps aren’t getting more familiar, but the failure is like coming home.
-Every day I'm transported to the early 90s when supermodels like Cindy Crawford or kickboxer types like Billy Blanks were on my screen, leading me in what was likely to result in a sprain.
-I was always a step behind and a grapevine too late.
+This morning was no different—I struggled to remember to glance down at the prompts that show which move is on deck.
+I almost tripped.
+People farted.
+The steps aren’t getting more familiar, but the failure is.
+It's been like coming home if home were a place where you were always wrong and everyone had nicer, shinier spandex.
+Every day I'm transported to the early 90s when supermodel Cindy Crawford and kickboxer-ish Billy Blanks were on my screen, leading me to, if not better fitness, then a sprain, or maybe heart palpitations.
+In the 90s, I was always a step behind and a grapevine too late.

-The same is true as I Just Don't Dance.
-I get lost so easily, whether it’s Rock Lobster or Umbrella.
+I feel exactly as behind, wrong-footed, and a little nauseated when I Just Don't Dance.
+You like that, I Just Don't Dance?
+It's the accurate description of what I do when I stand in front of the Xbox.
 In fact, “Just Don’t Dance” would be a better name for the game.
 Just Sit Down Already, would also work, as well as:

 - Just Try to Keep Up